SirusXCoder/multi-agents/README.md

 - **YouTube Demo**: Watch the full tutorial at [Insert Your YouTube Link] for step-by-step guidance.
 - **Community**: Join discussions on [Insert Your Discord/Forum Link] or follow @nworkskills on GitHub/X.
 - **Contributions**: Fork this repo, make changes, and submit pull requests.
 Add your API keys to `.env` for testing.
-- **Troubleshooting**: If ingestion fails, verify CSV formatting and API keys.
+- **Troubleshooting**: If ingestion fails, verify CSV formatting, API keys, and Docker volume paths.
 Check Pinecone dashboard for indexed vectors.
 - **Security**: Never commit `.env` files.
 Use `.gitignore` to exclude them.

 ## License